Dried mushrooms are often overlooked as a pantry staple, but shiitake mushrooms are actually one of the easiest ways to add flavor to any meal!

-In Japanese cooking, you’ll often run across the need for shiitake mushrooms.
-However, before you grab just any bag, make sure to find the best for your needs.
+This is well-understood in Japanese cooking, which often calls for the use of dried shiitake mushrooms.
+However, before grabbing just any bag, make sure to find the best variety for your needs.
 To that end, let’s take a look at the two most common kinds of dried shiitake mushrooms: donko and koshin.

-Donko shiitake are one of the most iconic dried shiitake, and also one of the most flavorful.
+Donko shiitake are the most well-known variety, and also one of the most flavorful.
 Donko can be identified by their tall, thick, and round shape, often with white cracking and lines across the cap.

-Importantly, these shiitake will not have opened before they were picked, so the cap should still be firmly curled under the mushroom (one of the key defining features of the donko mushroom).
-Donko shiitake are often early season mushrooms picked from January to March, when the mushrooms are cold and slower to open.
+Importantly, these shiitake are picked before they open, so the cap should still be firmly curled under the mushroom (one of the key defining features of the donko mushroom).
+Donko shiitake are early season mushrooms picked from January to March, when the cold weather makes the mushrooms slower to open.

-You may find these to have a stronger umami flavor as they are more dense than a koshin shiitake.
-When serving donko shiitake, they take well to being quartered or served whole, as the meaty texture of the mushroom really shines with these preparations.
+As they are more dense, they tend to have a stronger umami flavor compared to koshin shiitake.
+Donko shiitake are best quartered or served whole, as the meaty texture of the mushroom really shines with these preparations.

-Koshin shiitake, on the other hand, are picked more often later in the season as the temperature rises.
-In these conditions, the mushrooms are more likely to open up quickly and release their spores before they can be picked by farmers.
+Koshin shiitake, on the other hand, are picked later in the season as the temperature begins to rise.
+In these conditions, the mushrooms are more likely to open quickly and release their spores before they can be picked by farmers.
 This is why koshin shiitake are larger and flatter than their danko counterpart.
-This increased surface area lends itself naturally to making flavorful dashi (stock) and soups, as it makes it much easier for the mushroom to rehydrate quickly.
-This also makes it the best choice if you are short on time and want to add that delicious umami flavor quickly.
+This increased surface area lends itself to making flavorful dashi (stock) and soups, as it makes it much easier for the mushroom to rehydrate quickly.
+This also makes it the best choice if you are short on time and want to extract delicious umami flavor quickly.

 Regardless of which dried shiitake you choose, remember to save the water from their rehydration.
-Adding this dashi to your dish will add umami and extra flavor, serving to enhance the taste of your dish.
+Using shiitake dashi in place of water adds umami and extra flavor to any dish, serving to enhance the taste of ingredients its combined with.

 About the Author: